 Issue: Student group harassed for passing out Easter eggs with Bible verses.

 At the University of North Texas, fellow students attacked and vilified for a Bible verse Easter egg hunt on the campus of the University of North Texas in Denton.
 Coincidentally, UNT is my alma mater.

 A registered student organization on campus planned to have an Easter egg hunt on campus by placing approximately 250 plastic eggs around the college campus that contained Bible verses.

 “Half [of the Bible verses] were passages about Easter and Christ, and the other half were uplifting verses that weren’t really related to Easter,” said Kelly Neidert who was organizing the event.

-In attempt to celebrate Easter, bring encouragement to the student body, and provide a campus wide social event while keeping in line with social distancing policies, the group has been harassed online by various online campus groups such as one 9,000 member UNT Facebook group containing parents, alumni, and current students.
-Objectors to the event, instead of simply choosing to walk past an egg and ignore them, instead has encouraged people to see who could throw away the most eggs or stomp on the most eggs.
+In an attempt to celebrate Easter, bring encouragement to the student body, and provide a campus-wide social event while keeping in line with social distancing policies, the group has been harassed online by various online campus groups such as one 9,000 member UNT Facebook group containing parents, alumni, and current students.
+Objectors to the event, instead of simply choosing to walk past an egg and ignore them, instead have encouraged people to see who could throw away the most eggs or stomp on the most eggs.

 Some of the social media posts attacking this event can be seen here: